paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Children

 When investigating a tree where you do not have full disclosure of the structure or when serialising the contents, we need access to all values. `Children` returns an array of objects that represent the keys for this node in the tree.
-This is particularly useful for array nodes where the children are keyed on the index.
+This is useful for array nodes where the children keyed to the index.

 ```c#
 var tree = Trees.Instance.Add("A.B.C1..C2..C3").To("A.B");